IevgenGr/string_to_html/README.md

 ### Using the gem with the tamagochi app:
-you must put the tamagochi.rb file and Gemfile  in the project from https://github.com/IevgenGr/RubyHW/tree/main/HW2/Tamagochi
+You must put the tamagochi.rb file and Gemfile  in the project from: https://github.com/IevgenGr/RubyHW/tree/main/HW2/Tamagochi

 after that you can run tamagochi.rb